dessn/BiasValidation/README.md

 # Bias Validation

 ## Goal
+Automates most of the steps needed to check the consistency of cosmological contours using an approximate Neyman construction.

 ## How-To
 Bias validation is ran via `bias_validation.py path/to/toml.input` with an optional `-v` verbose flag.
 Input files should be stored in `inputs/BiasValidation`, and output will be placed in `outputs`.
 Below details an exhaustive list of what the toml input can do.